Saturday, September 13, 2014

 10) Take the kollyva to church with a bottle of sweet red wine (if desired) to be blessed following the memorial or funeral.

 11) Following the memorial mix everything together (with a good splash of wine if your priest forgot to pour some in at the end of the memorial), divvy up the kollyva and remaining wine, and enjoy!
-(The kollyva is an offering in memory of your loved ones, so it's good for as many people as possible to share in it so that they will benefit from the offering and, in their kindness, remember to pray for your loved ones.)
+(The kollyva is an offering in memory of your loved ones, so it's good for as many people as possible to share in it so that they will benefit from the offering and, in their kindness, remember to pray for your departed loved ones.)

 No comments: